+Accessibility

-7. Do you think the information in the Charter is written in a way that is easy to understand?
+We want the Charter to be as accessible as possible.
+This means that the language is easy to understand, and it is set out in a way that is easy to read.

-7.1 Of those members who responded, 83.3% felt that the information was well laid out, and used simple wording.

-8. Does the format of the Charter make it easy to find the information you need?

-8.1 We found that 71.4% of members felt that the information they needed was easy to find.

-9. What would make it better?

-9.1 Some members felt that simpler language could be used, with shorter sentences.
-It was felt that in some cases, jargon was being used instead of straightforward everyday English.

-9.2 One member expressed their opinion that the sections within the Charter could benefit from a further summary at the beginning of each section.
-This was on account of the large amount of information provided within each section.

-9.3 Whilst the information itself is simple to understand, we agree with our members that in some sections, the amount of information may be regarded as overwhelming.
+- a) Do you think the information in the Charter is written in a way that is easy to understand? - b) Does the format of the Charter make it easy to find the information you need? - c) What would make it better? - a) 2.10f those members who responded, 83.3% felt that the information was well laid out, and used simple wording. - b) 2.2 71.4% of members felt that the information they needed was easy to find. - c) 2.3 Some members felt that simpler language could be used, with shorter sentences.
+It was felt that in some cases, jargon was being used instead of straightforward everyday English. - 2.4 One member expressed their opinion that the sections within the Charter could benefit from a further summary at the beginning of each section.
+This was on account of the large amount of information provided within each section. - 2.5 Whilst the information itself is simple to understand, we agree with our members that in some sections, the amount of information may be regarded as overwhelming.
 Further subsections might be of benefit to further improve the readability of the Charter.

+Design

+The Charter is presented in A4 format, with a different colour and icon for each section.

-10. Do you have any comments on the design of the Charter?
+Do you have any comments on the design of the Charter?

-10.1 There were no suggestions with regard to the design of the Charter, other than one member highlighting that no one design will ever fit everyone's needs.

-10.2 We were generally pleased to see that Access, followed by Communication and Participation, were flagged at the top of the charter.
+- 3.1 There were no suggestions with regard to the design of the Charter, other than one member highlighting that no one design will ever fit everyone's needs. - 3.2 We were generally pleased to see that Access, followed by Communication and Participation, were flagged at the top of the charter.
 Although this does not place them in a hierarchical position in regard to the other themes, and that they are all equally of value, these tend to be prevalent barriers to disabled people receiving the same equality of outcomes as non-disabled people.
 We are therefore pleased that they have been given this attention in the charter.